thunderheadone/one-sdk-android/examples/optimizing-programmatically-using-json-example/README.md

 thunderheadHost="https://xx.thunderhead.com"
 ```
 * Open project in Android Studio
-* Clean and Build the Project
+* Clean and build the project
-* Play the "App" on an emulator
+* Run the app in an emulator

-## App Flow Summary
+## App flow summary

 The app is a simple `TabView` based app with 2 fragment screens: